Val Kilmer: Reputation

-Kilmer is known for being difficult to work with and having feuds with some of the actors with whom he has worked, notably The Island of Dr. Moreau co-star Marlon Brando and Red Planet and Heat co-star Tom Sizemore.
+Kilmer had a reputation for being difficult to work with and having feuds with some of the actors with whom he worked, notably The Island of Dr. Moreau co-star Marlon Brando and Red Planet and Heat co-star Tom Sizemore.
 Kilmer's Tombstone co-star, Michael Biehn, said: "People ask me what it's like to work with Val Kilmer.
 I don't know.
 Never met him.
 Never shook his hand.
 I know Doc Holliday, but I don't know [Kilmer]."

 Richard Stanley, who directed Kilmer for three days in The Island of Dr. Moreau before being fired, recalled, "Val would arrive, and an argument would happen."
-John Frankenheimer, who replaced Stanley said, "I don't like Val Kilmer, I don't like his work ethic, and I don't want to be associated with him ever again."
+John Frankenheimer, who replaced Stanley, said, "I don't like Val Kilmer, I don't like his work ethic, and I don't want to be associated with him ever again."
 Batman Forever director Joel Schumacher called Kilmer "childish and impossible".

-Other actors, however, have noted that Kilmer prepares for his roles extensively and meticulously.
-Irwin Winkler (director of At First Sight) talked about his decision to hire Kilmer.
-"I'd heard the stories about him, so I checked him out.
-I called Bob De Niro and Michael Mann, who'd worked with him on Heat, and they both gave him raves...
-I had a wonderful experience, in spite of all the naysayers."

 When Kilmer's At First Sight co-star Mira Sorvino was asked about his reputation as "difficult to work with", she responded: "You know what, he was real easy to work with.
-I just hate furthering rumors about people being difficult, because it can do such enormous damage to their careers.
+I just hate furthering rumours about people being difficult, because it can do such enormous damage to their careers.
 My experience with him was nothing but positive.
 He was really professional and gentlemanly, and a terrific actor."

-Jeffrey Katzenberg, producer of The Prince of Egypt, said "Val was one of the first people cast in The Prince of Egypt.
-He was there every step of the way; patient, understanding, and phenomenally generous with his time."
+Kurt Russell, Kilmer's co-star in Tombstone, said of working with him: "If you're asking me if it was great working with Val Kilmer, who played Doc Holliday on Tombstone, the answer is absolutely."
+Drew Barrymore, who costarred with Kilmer in Batman Forever, said of her experience with the actor: "Val Kilmer was so nice to me.
+He was so nurturing and kind and safe, which was a very important thing for me."

+Hilarie Burton, Kilmer's co-star in Bloodworth, called him "the sweetest man" and said he cut a gratuitous sex scene between them in the film because "it didn't service the story or the character", instead changing it to a scene in which their characters are enjoying barbecued ribs.
+"I felt so safe and cared for by that man....
+He made the scene about us instead of using me as a prop.
+That one day at work rewired my brain.
+Val was kind to me.
+A thoughtful artist.
+I bought some of his paintings a few years back.
+I hope every young actor has a Val in their life.
+That movie was a magical experience," she said.
+David Thewlis, Kilmer's co-star in The Island of Dr. Moreau said of working with him; "I spent the most bizarre 5 months of my entire life with Val Kilmer, out in the Australian rainforest, on the ill fated Island of Dr Moreau.
+It was so spectacularly bleak and awful it was almost wonderful.
+Look it up sometime.
+As Val wrote in his final mail to me: 'What an incredible story we lived, you and I. One of the greatest.'"